Quick Tips: Giving Over-the-Counter Medicines to Children

 - Don't take medicine in front of children, since kids will often copy what you do.
 And never call medicine "candy" to get your kids to take it.

 - Be extra careful with liquid medicines.
-Infants usually need a different dose than children do.
+Infants usually need a different dose than the dose that children need.
 And some liquid forms are stronger (more concentrated) than others.
 Always read the label so that you give the right dose.